diyclassics/diyclassics.github.io/calendar.md

 # Calendar

+### February 2018
+- 2.6.18 Workshop: Building a text analysis pipeline with Python.
+NYCDH Week.
+Pace Babble Lab.
+New York, NY.

 ### April 2018

 - 4.20.18 Conference: *Future Philologies: Digital Approaches to Historical Language Text*.
 Institute for the Study of the Ancient World.
 New York, NY.

+### August 2018
+- 8.7.18 Paper: *Carpe DM: Twitter & the Rise of the Social Scholiast* 5000 Years of Comments: The Development of Commentary from Ancient Mesopotamia to the Age of Information, Center for Hellenic Studies.
+Washington, D.C.

 ## Past talks

 ### August 2017

-- 8.9.17 Poster: * Mapping Linked Data Subject Headings in the Library Catalog*.
+- 8.9.17 Poster: *Mapping Linked Data Subject Headings in the Library Catalog*.
 DH2017.
 Montreal, Quebec.
 5:00pm. [[abstract]](../mapping-linked-data-subject-headings){:.cv-link}

 ### October 2017